adr-sik/Ecommerce-mock-service/README.md

 # Mock E-Commerce Service (In Development)

 1. Goal
-* Practice project to learn fullstack development using .Net 8 and Blazor along with MicrosoftSQL integration.
+* Practice project to learn fullstack development using .Net 8 and Blazor along with SQL Server integration.

 2. Specifications
 * Server-Client architecture